Several BJP workers in Kashmir resign after attacks by militants

 These all are lower rung workers.
 This will not affect the party, Bhat told PTI.

-BJP J-K general secretary (organisation) Ashok Koul raised the matter with party’s national president J P Nadda and the union territory’s party unit now believes that something will be done to secure its members, Bhat said.
+BJP JK general secretary (organisation) Ashok Koul raised the matter with party’s national president JP Nadda and now the party unit in J&K believes that something will be done to secure its members, Bhat said.

 The hostel-type accommodation can provide a secure environment for hundreds of workers, even from other political parties, he said.
 Providing individual security to political workers is very difficult, he added.